Roland Gaia SH-01 review

 The filters can also be automated on a slope, something I’ve never seen analog synths do before, although some might.
 So you can tell it that you want the cutoff to spike for a second and then mellow out, and even bend the pitch.
 It sounds amazing, seriously.

-Below, please take a brief moment to view some of the best-selling synthesizers on Amazon, and then see how well they stack up to the Roland Gaia SH-01:
+Below, please take a brief moment to view some of the best-selling synthesizers online, and then see how well they stack up to the Roland Gaia SH-01: